‘Observation’ is a tense, atmospheric puzzler where you play a modern HAL 9000 – TechCrunch

 When you have to operate something, like an airlock, there is usually a little minigame to complete in which you must figure out which series of buttons to hit or hold — nothing too taxing, just a way to make it so you aren’t just pressing the Action Button all the time.
 The controls can be a bit clunky, such as one that had me hold down s to do one thing, then press and hold w at the same time.
 Do they not understand the same finger does both those things?
 Fortunately you can remap controls and although mouse movement is a bit stiff, there’s no need for twitchy response time.

 Although the puzzles are a bit simplistic, it’s a pleasure navigating the station because it is so beautifully realized.
-The creators clearly did a ton of research and Observation, that is to say the station, is a convincing 21st century operation — cameras and laptops are stashed everywhere, sticky notes from the Russian and Chinese denizens, luggage and experiments tucked away or half finished.
+The creators clearly did a ton of research and Observation, that is to say the station, is a convincing 21st century operation — cameras and laptops are stashed everywhere, and there are sticky notes from the Russian and Chinese denizens, luggage and experiments tucked away or half finished.

 It’s also all viewed through a combination of post-processing effects that make it all feel like you really are viewing it through a security camera system.
 These effects are a bit inconsistent — at one time you’ll hear what sounds like the whine of an 80s drive or system spinning up; others reflect a sort of Windows 98SE aesthetic; your own interface looks like something out of Terminator.
-It isn’t cohesive, exactly, but the truth is neither are the systems onboard the ISS and other space hardware.
+It isn’t cohesive, exactly, but the truth is neither are the systems on board the ISS and other space hardware.
 And it’s a nice touch that lets the developer differentiate each part of the station and the different devices you connect to.

 The modeling of the main character, Emma, is also excellent, though lapsing a bit into uncanny valley territory due to some clunky animations here and there.
 Maybe it’s just the microgravity.
 But one thing that can’t be faulted is the voice acting — Emma’s actor is brilliant, and other voices you encounter are also well done.
-Considering the amount of dialogue in the game this could have been a dealbreaker, but instead it’s a pleasure to hear.
+Considering the amount of dialogue in the game, this could have been a dealbreaker, but instead it’s a pleasure to hear.
 Ambient audio is likewise lovely — wear headphones.

-The atmosphere is oppressive and tense, but not exactly scary; Don’t expect a xenomorph to bust out of any vents, but also don’t expect Space Station Simulator 2019.
+The atmosphere is oppressive and tense, but not exactly scary; don’t expect a xenomorph to bust out of any vents, but also don’t expect Space Station Simulator 2019.
 This is a serious, adult (though not explicit or violent) sci-fi narrative and, from what I’ve played, a smart and interesting one.

 I haven’t finished the game (which was sent to me in advance for review… but I’ve been in an intense love/hate relationship with Mordhau), but based on what I’ve played I can easily recommend Observation to anyone with a mind to take on mildly difficult puzzles and experience a well-presented story in a carefully crafted environment.
 Space buffs will also enjoy.
-At under $25 right now (less with this week’s sale going on) I’d say it’s a no-brainer.
+At less than $25 right now (less with this week’s sale going on), I’d say it’s a no-brainer.

 Observation released earlier this week on the Epic Games and PlayStation stores.